SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

     saving you from having to think about unintended sharing in those cases when you really don't need reference semantics.

+..
+XXX Note from discission with Alex Migicovsky
+   If you're coming from another language where you model pretty much everything as a class, watch for places where you create immutable clas instances in that language.
+   This is a good example of actually wanting value semantics but not having a language that can give it to you.
+   For example, consider UIImage.
+   ... look for a good example that actually *does* get a Swift value type...
+   NSDecimalNumber or NSUUID might work

 .. _ReferenceAndValueTypes_StructInherit:

 Inheritance Using Structures